-John Kersey’s interest in nobility, chivalry and related matters began in childhood, formed part of his doctoral work, and has gone on to become an increasing preoccupation in recent years.
-He is expert not only in the European nobiliary and chivalric traditions but also in their development elsewhere in the world, notably in Africa during the colonial and post-colonial eras, and is particularly interested in the role of nobility and chivalry as foundations for a society based on principles of traditional aristocratic feudalism.
+My interest in nobility, chivalry and related matters began in childhood, formed part of my doctoral work, and has gone on to become an increasingly absorbing avocation in recent years.
+My expertise is not only in the European nobiliary and chivalric traditions but also in their development elsewhere in the world, notably in Africa during the colonial and post-colonial eras, and I am particularly interested in the role of nobility and chivalry as foundations for a society based on principles of traditional aristocratic feudalism.

-He is a Privy Counsellor, Honorary Family Member, Noble and Peer of the Imperial Byzantine Amorian Dynasty, which dynasty was fully recognized by judgements of the Italian courts (under King Victor Emmanuel III) in 1945.
-As such, by right of family membership and the family laws of 1522, he is a Knight Grand Cross of Honour (thereby of Justice) in the Sacro Imperiale Ordine Costantiniano Nemagnico di Santo Stefano of the Imperial e Real Casa Capone Nemagna Paleologo, and Count Palatine (cf. judgement of 18 July 1945 (Luogotenenza del Regno), Tribunale Civile di Napoli, Quarta Sezione, filed on July 28, 1945 and registered in Naples, Office of Judicial Acts, on July 30, 1945: section 4).
+I am a Privy Counsellor, Honorary Family Member, Noble and Peer of the Imperial Byzantine Amorian Dynasty, which dynasty was fully recognized by judgements of the Italian courts (under King Victor Emmanuel III) in 1945.
+As such, by right of family membership and the family laws of 1522, I am a Knight Grand Cross of Honour (thereby of Justice) in the Sacro Imperiale Ordine Costantiniano Nemagnico di Santo Stefano of the Imperial e Real Casa Capone Nemagna Paleologo, and Count Palatine (cf. judgement of 18 July 1945 (Luogotenenza del Regno), Tribunale Civile di Napoli, Quarta Sezione, filed on July 28, 1945 and registered in Naples, Office of Judicial Acts, on July 30, 1945: section 4).

-In addition he has received the highest distinction of “Perpetuum” (Grand Cross) in the Ordinis Venerabilis Sodalicii Mariae Ss.
-Boni Consilii Mortis et Misericordiae, Città di Castello, Italy, which is probably the oldest religious brotherhood in continuous existence today.
-He has been awarded Knighthood of the Order of the Precious Blood in the Old Roman Catholic Church in America.
-In the Royal Order of St Stanislaus he has received the Gold Cross of Merit and Medal of the Wrocław Commandery.
-He was awarded an Honorary Datuship from the Sultanate of Baloi, Philippines, in 2015, and the title of Prince by the Royal Principality of the Upper Region of Hiran, Somalia, in 2017.
+In addition I have received the highest distinction of “Perpetuum” (Grand Cross) in the Ordinis Venerabilis Sodalicii Mariae Ss.
+Boni Consilii Mortis et Misericordiae, Città di Castello, Italy, which is probably the oldest religious brotherhood in continuous existence today (founded c.990AD).
+I have been awarded Knighthood of the Order of the Precious Blood in the Old Roman Catholic Church in America.
+In the Royal Order of St Stanislaus I have received the Gold Cross of Merit and Medal of the Wrocław Commandery.
+I was awarded an Honorary Datuship from the Sultanate of Baloi, Philippines, in 2015, and the title of Prince by the Royal Principality of the Upper Region of Hiran, Somalia, in 2017.